movicon/movicon/README.md

 phpcs.xml
 README.md
 ```

+### Root directory

+Third-party libraries and config files are under the 'top directory' and they are not accessible from web.

+### app/ folder

 The **/app** folder represents the 'public directory' or the `DOCUMENT_ROOT`, and all assets under this folder are accessible from the web.
 Note the existence of these two .htaccess files:

    1. `app/.htaccess` prevents from the users to 'browse' the directory.